laya-am/layas-spiced-project/README.md

-git switch [branch name]: to switch to a new branch git switch -c [branch name]: to create and switch to a new branch
+git switch [branch name]: to switch to a new branch git switch -c [branch name]: to create and switch to a new branch git push -u origin [branch name]: to push changes for the first time git push: to push changes